Preocts/eggbot/docs/chatkudos.md

 ### `kudos!role [@role_name (@role_name ...)]`
 - Add/Remove users and roles from the allow list
 - When locked (see below) these users and roles will be able to use ChatKudos
-- Guild owner and Bot owner, by default, always have access
+- Guild owner, by default, always have access
 - If a user or role is not on the list it will be added, otherwise it is removed
 - You can mix and match roles and users using either command

 ### `kudos!lock`
 - Toggles lock on or off
 - When Kudos is locked only allowed users/roles can use Kudos
-- Server owner and bot owner always has access to Kudos regardless of lock
+- Server owner always has access to Kudos regardless of lock